 A special tax-code exemption allows a grandparent to pay college tuition and not have that money subjected to gift tax.
 The IRS makes an exclusion in the case of financial gifts used for tuition payments.

-To make a tuition gift that qualifies for the federal gift tax educational exclusion, you should make the tuition payment directly to the student’s school – you should not give the money directly to the student.
+To make a tuition gift that qualifies for the federal gift tax educational exclusion, the gift-giver should make the tuition payment directly to the student’s school—they should not give the money to the student.

 So grandparents will need to do a little research to know their specific answer before deciding whether or not to contribute to their grandchild’s 529 plan.

 How Can Grandparents Pay for College?

 Many grandparents create a 529 account or contribute to an account already set up by the student’s parents.
 These assets have no impact on a student’s financial aid eligibility initially.

 But when the grandparent withdraws the funds to pay a tuition bill, the student feels a hit.
 That’s because that money is reportable on the next year’s FAFSA as student untaxed income, reducing financial aid.
 FAFSA uses the previous year’s tax returns.